Orwell Astronomical Society (Ipswich)

 Theme: the Moon.

 During the afternoon we set the 26 cm refractor on Venus and entertained those visitors not at the telescope with two film shows.
 The first film turned out to be too long so we shortened it on the second showing.
-Nevertheless, the film shows were enjoyed by all.
+Nevertheless, the films were enjoyed by all.
 During the evening we viewed the heavens through the 26 cm refractor and many visitors stayed late into the evening to enjoy the superb views.

 It was pleasing to see so many members helping to get the Observatory ready during previous weeks and helping on the open day itself.
 In particular, Mr D Brown, who was in charge of many fair damsels at the tea and biscuits counter, did a roaring trade in cakes, buns and Coca Cola and his efforts, together with those of the many mums, wives and friends who baked the cakes, helped to swell the income generated during the event.
-The open day raised a total net income of almost £60.
+The open day raised a total income of almost £60.
 Thanks are due to all who helped to make the occasion a truly memorable event.

 Roy Cheesman